bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 ### It does not matter the amount of the offering, but the heart

 In Mark 12:41–44, we see the story of when Jesus watched the people bring the money to give to the temple.
 Many people were bringing large amounts of money.
 There was one woman who gave only two small coins.
 This was not a big value, but it was **all she had**.
-Jesus told His disciples that this woman gave more than everyone else because she gave all that she had (See also Luke 21:1–4).
-Paul repeated this idea when he told the church in Corinth that "if the willingness is there, the gift is acceptable according to what one has, not according to what one does not have" (2 Cor.
+Jesus told His disciples that this woman gave more than everyone else because she gave all that she had (see also Luke 21:1–4).
+Paul repeated this idea when he told the church in Corinth that "if there be first a willing mind, it is accepted according to that a man hath, and not according to that he hath not" (2 Cor.
 8:12).

 Jesus said that it was good for people in the Jewish religion to give the tithe, but there were things that were more important, such as judgment, mercy, and faith (Matt.
 23:23).